brianstittsr/windsurf_DewayneDraftKings/docs/vercel-deployment-guide.md

 ## Environment Variables Setup

-To fix the 500 error on coupon validation, you need to configure Firebase environment variables in your Vercel project.
+**CRITICAL**: This system requires both Stripe and Firebase environment variables to be configured in Vercel for proper payment processing and data storage.

 ### Required Environment Variables